Construction Site Accident Lawyer in Houston

 While you can file a workplace injury claim without the assistance of a lawyer, it can be a confusing and challenging process, especially if you are still recovering from injuries.
 An experienced attorney can provide the guidance you need and handle the details of your claim to help you get the most compensation available under the law.

-If your employer does not have workers’ compensation coverage or if a third party was responsible for your accident, having an experienced workplace accident lawyer becomes even more crucial as the attorney can help determine who is responsible, ensure a proper investigation is done and critical evidence is preserved, and file a personal injury lawsuit against the at-fault party on your behalf.
+If your employer does not have workers’ compensation coverage – and many construction companies in Texas don’t – or if a third party was responsible for your accident, having an experienced workplace accident lawyer becomes even more crucial as the attorney can help determine who is responsible, ensure a proper investigation is done, and file a personal injury lawsuit against the at-fault party on your behalf.

 How Long Do You Have to File a Workplace Injury Lawsuit?

-If a personal injury lawsuit needs to be filed because of a workplace accident, under Texas law, the general rule is that the lawsuit must be filed within two years from the date of the accident.
+If a personal injury lawsuit needs to be filed because of a workplace accident, under Texas law, the general rule is that the lawsuit must be filed within two years from the accident date.
 If you miss the deadline, you will likely lose your right to make your claim.
-That is why it is important to consult with a workplace accident lawyer as soon as possible to determine your rights when your claim must be filed, and take the necessary steps to maximize your financial recovery.
+There are some exceptions that could either extend or shorten this deadline, so it’s important to consult with a workplace accident lawyer as soon as possible to determine when your claim must be filed.

 I Was in an Accident at Work.
 What Benefits Can I Claim?